Sean-Toroghi/Machine-learning/SurvivalAnalysis/SurvivalAnalysis_summary.md

 __Discrete-time approach__

 this approach considers the time to be discrete and in most cases employs classification techniques with binary event indicater for each descret timestamp.
-The standard loss function for this approach is negative log-likelihood and it is typical for the descrete hazard to be parameterized by the NN.
+The standard loss function for this approach is negative log-likelihood and it is typical for the discrete hazard to be parameterized by the NN.

-This appraoch is much more heterogeneous in terms of loss function and architecture, compare wit hCox-based approach.
+This approach is much more heterogeneous in terms of loss function and architecture, compare wit hCox-based approach.

 Examples:
 - DeepHit by Lee et al. (2018)